Kent State Golden Flashes women's basketball: Todd Starkey

 In his first season as head coach, Todd Starkey led the team to a 19–13 overall record and 13–5 in conference play to win the MAC East division title, the program's first since 2005.
 The season ended with a loss in the opening round of the WNIT, Kent State's first post-season appearance since 2011.
 Starkey was honored as the MAC Coach of the Year, the first KSU women's basketball coach to win the award since Bob Lindsay in 1998 and third overall.
 Senior Larissa Lurken was named MAC Player of the Year, the program's sixth recipient of the award and first since 2006.

 MAC tournament

-Kent State has won three Mid-American Conference women's basketball tournament titles, winning in 1998, 2000, and 2002.
-The team has made 11 total appearances in the MAC championship game, including seven consecutive from 1996 to 2002.
-They are 34–29 in the tournament through 2022.
+Kent State has won four Mid-American Conference women's basketball tournament titles, winning in 1998, 2000, 2002, and 2024.
+The team has made 12 total appearances in the MAC championship game, including seven consecutive from 1996 to 2002.
+They are 39–31 in the tournament through 2024.